varunon9/Remote-Control-PC/README.md

 6. See images of phone on laptop
 7. Control presentation on laptop via phone
 8. Suspend, Restart or Shutdown your laptop using phone
-9. Fetch your laptop screen to Android
+9. Fetch your laptop screen to Android (only single click supported)

 ## How does it work?